Growing melons (cantaloupe, watermelon, honeydew) in Minnesota home gardens

 Water deeply and infrequently, 1-2 inches per week.
 Use drip irrigation if possible.
 Mulch around the plant will conserve soil moisture and reduce weed growth.
 Always soak the soil thoroughly when watering.
 There is little or no value in a light watering that only wets the surface of the soil.
 Reduce watering amount as the fruits ripen to improve flavor.
 Even watering is extremely important especially in the last 2 weeks of growth.
 Excessive watering at this stage can cause the fruits to split.

-Pollution and flower types
+Pollination and flower types

 Cucumbers, squash, pumpkin and watermelon have separate male and female flowers.
 Cantaloupe (muskmelon) has two flower types, male flowers and complete flowers (having both male and female parts).
 Cantaloupe flowers have a pollination window of one day.
 Pollen must be transferred from the male flower to the female flower on this day for seed set and fruit development.
 Fruit size and shape are related to the number of seeds set.
 Poorly pollinated flowers either abort or produce misshapen fruit.